Welcome to Unify Sedona,

 Carolyn Martin (She/Her)

 Carolyn’s journey began with a childhood immersed in the arts.
 Singing, dancing, acting, and playing the trumpet consumed her middle and high school years.
 Starting college at the University of Missouri as an aspiring music teacher, she realized that she wanted to broaden her horizons.
 She was guided to become an optometrist.
 This path led her to The University of Alabama at Birmingham for a phenomenal education in optometry and culture.
 Ever wanting to know more, she continued her training with a residency at the VA Hospital in Albuquerque.
 This too provided more lessons in the social sciences.
 The next 20 years were spent in various modes of practicing eye care, gleaning the virtues and shortcomings of each.
-Those two decades culminated in the opening of Eye Boutique of Sedona, a mindful eye clinic in service to humanity.
+Those two decades culminated in the opening of the Eye Boutique of Sedona, a mindful eye clinic in service to humanity.
 Joining Rotary International in 2016, Carolyn found an avenue to help promote peace among people.
-It is a privilege to join UnifySedona’s Board as it embodies what Carolyn has come to know over her life’s journey: we are all ONE.
+She is currently president of the Rotary Cub of the Sedona Village.
+She says it is a privilege to join UnifySedona’s Board as it embodies what she has come to know over her life’s journey: we are all ONE.

 Carolyn’s journey began with a childhood immersed in the arts.
 Singing, dancing, acting, and playing the trumpet consumed her middle and high school years.
 Starting college at the University of Missouri as an aspiring music teacher, she realized that she wanted to broaden her horizons.
 She was guided to become an optometrist.
 This path led her to The University of Alabama at Birmingham for a phenomenal education in optometry and culture.
 Ever wanting to know more, she continued her training with a residency at the VA Hospital in Albuquerque.
 This too provided more lessons in the social sciences.
 The next 20 years were spent in various modes of practicing eye care, gleaning the virtues and shortcomings of each.
-Those two decades culminated in the opening of Eye Boutique of Sedona, a mindful eye clinic in service to humanity.
+Those two decades culminated in the opening of the Eye Boutique of Sedona, a mindful eye clinic in service to humanity.
 Joining Rotary International in 2016, Carolyn found an avenue to help promote peace among people.
-It is a privilege to join UnifySedona’s Board as it embodies what Carolyn has come to know over her life’s journey: we are all ONE.
+She is currently president of the Rotary Cub of the Sedona Village.
+She says it is a privilege to join UnifySedona’s Board as it embodies what she has come to know over her life’s journey: we are all ONE.

 Advisors to the Board